Pearl Izumi Attack Hybrid Cycling Jacket — Wind-Resistant and Breathable

 What sets it apart from a more traditional wind jacket is the dense yet light and stretchy fabric.
-It reminds me of the lightweight Gore Windstopper on a longtime favorite Castelli Entrata vest but with a more supple feel and breathable performance.
-It’s softshell-like to the touch, but it’s lighter, thinner and stretchier than a typical softshell.
+It reminds me of the lightweight Gore Windstopper on a longtime favorite Castelli Entrata vest with a more supple feel and better breathable performance.
+While easy to describe as a softshell jacket, it’s lighter, thinner and stretchier than a typical softshell.

 The design includes side panels made of a more standard stretch jersey-like material that enhances its overall stretch and breathability.
-Combined with a slim cut, the design makes for a streamlined fit and feel on the bike.
+Combined with a slim cut, the design makes for a streamlined fit and feel on the bike with far less loose fabric and flapping than a typical wind jacket.

 Permanent DWR